cvbarros/terraform-provider-teamcity/website/docs/r/project_feature_versioned_settings.html.markdown

 ## Import

-Project Versioned Settings can be imported using their ID, e.g.
+Project Versioned Settings can be imported using the ID of the Project, e.g.

 ```
-$ terraform import teamcity_project_versioned_settings.example "ProjectID|FeatureID"
+$ terraform import teamcity_project_versioned_settings.example ProjectID
 ```

-~> **Note:** This is a Terraform specific Resource ID in the format `ProjectID|FeatureID`